looker-open-source/ca-api-quickstarts/README.md

 ## Disclaimer

 This is not an officially supported Google product.
 The code in this repository is for demonstrative purposes only.
+To protect your privacy, avoid entering any personally identifiable information or sensitive data that you wouldn't want shared with a third party.